kulbir-ahluwalia/starter-academic/content/authors/admin/_index.md

 title: Kulbir Singh Ahluwalia
 role: Master of Engineering student in Robotics
 avatar_filename: cropped-cherry-blossoms.jpg
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include planning for multiple robots, robot navigation for autonomous vehicles in unknown environments with uncertainty and applied computer vision.
+Learning to use RL for multi-agent systems and high-level planning and DL for computer vision applications.
-interests:
+interests: []
-  - Artificial Intelligence
-  - Computational Linguistics
-  - Information Retrieval
 social:
   - icon: envelope
     icon_pack: fas